pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 The flows that are split according to their outgoing turn are then assumed to propagate at some constant speed along the link (the value of the speed may depend on the link), until joining the end of a queue for that turn.
 The outgoing flow of a turn that has a green light is determined as the *minimum* of the following three terms:
- - The sum Queue length + Current incoming flow
+ - The sum queue length + current incoming flow
  - Saturation flow rate (parameter of a turn)
  - Storage capacity of the downstream (target) link (parameter of a link)